surfer190/fixes/kubernetes/troubleshooting-and-debugging-kubernetes.md

-## Common Issues in K8S - finding the reasons and Fixing Them
+## Troubleshooting K8s - Common Issues in K8S - finding the reasons and Fixing Them

 ### A Pod is stuck in Pending State